mukoedo1993/CS_courses_mukoedo_Online/web_developer_job/Chap18/code_splitting_with_webpack/README.txt

 Picture our modal of javascript is 200 or 300 lines of code.
 So imagine you have this sizable bit of code that the user doesn't need...

-We want to prevent the user from loading Javascript file until you click the button, Get in Touch.
+We want to prevent the user from loading Javascript unneeded file until you click the button, Get in Touch.

 App.js:
 line 30: